we-festify/festify-ws/README.md

 # Festify Web Services

 This repository contains the code for the Festify Web Services.
 The **Festify Web Services** is a set of services developers can use for their projects.
-The Festify app also uses the services.
+The Festify app also uses the services provided in this repository.

 ## Services